PGA Tour Record: Consecutive Rounds in the 60s

 The List: Longest Streaks of Consecutive Rounds in the 60s on PGA Tour

-Only seven golfers are on record with streaks of 15 or more rounds in a row in the 60s on the PGA Tour:
+These are the golfers who are on record with streaks of 15 or more rounds in a row in the 60s on the PGA Tour:

 • Patrick Cantlay, 21 consecutive round in the 60s